yzha0/RUME_SNA/README.md

 # RUME_SNA
-Survey Data and Network analysis
+Survey Data and Network analysis using Igraph package